 While the personal journey of grief after execution is painful and often invisible, the world around it is changing.

-In the United States, support for the death penalty has declined significantly.
+In the United States (where the death penalty still exists in some states), support for the death penalty has declined significantly.
 According to a 2023 Gallup poll, 53% of Americans favored capital punishment for someone convicted of murder.
 This is a drop down from 80% in the mid-1990s.
 Most people cite concerns about wrongful convictions, racial bias and ethical contradictions.

 Globally, more than 70% of countries have abolished the death penalty in law or practice.
 Organizations like Amnesty International continue to document and challenge state executions and U.S. states like Virginia and Illinois have formally ended the practice.